rklymentiev/py-for-neuro/slides/chapter5_01_text_files.md

 * `a+`: Opens a file for both appending and reading.
 * `ab+`: Opens a file for both appending and reading in binary mode.

-Notes: It happens more often than we wish it to happen, but from time to time we still have to deal with .txt files so we need to know how to import them.
-We do this with the help of `open()` function.
-Now comes the trick that you should specify in what `mode` do you want to open the file.
+Notes: It happens more often than we wish it to happen, but from time to time we still have to deal with .txt files, so we need to know how to import them.
+We can do this with the help of `open()` function.
+Here comes the trick that you should specify in what `mode` do you want to open the file.
 There are a lot of different options, but they are all kind of intuitive:

 * `w`: Writing the file
 * `a`: Appending the file